Zasilkovna/prestashop/README.md

 ### Orders
 In the **Orders** tab you will find a list of all orders for which the Packeta shipping method has been selected.
-- For each packet you can:
-    - In the "Cash on delivery" column, set / cancel cash on delivery.
+- For each packet you can set / cancel cash on delivery in the "Cash on delivery" column.
-    - Clicking on the destination pickup point opens a window where you can change the pickup points to which the consignment will be delivered.
 - Marked orders can be saved to csv file by clicking on the **CSV export** button which you will upload then to the client section in » Shipments import.
 - The module also supports automatic sending of data to shipments.
 Send marked orders automatically by clicking on